auraphp/Aura.Sql/README.md

 ## Dependencies

-This package requires PHP 8.1 or later; it has also been tested on PHP 8.1-8.2.
+6.x version of package requires PHP 8.4 or later.
+For PHP 8.1-8.3 you can use 5.x version.
 We recommend using the latest available version of PHP as a matter of principle.